Nunes memo

 A social media campaign, under the hashtag #ReleaseTheMemo, emerged in mid-January 2018 to publicly release the memo despite some of its classified contents.
-Journalist and national security advocacy groups reported that Russian-linked bots on Twitter helped spread the controversial hashtag.
+The Alliance for Securing Democracy's Hamilton 68 project reported that Russian-linked bots on Twitter helped spread the hashtag.
+Twitter stated it found no significant Russian activity connected to the hashtag.
 Trump approved release of the Republican document over the objections of the FBI and the U.S. Intelligence Community.
 The FBI issued a rare statement expressing "grave concerns" about factual omissions and the accuracy of the memo.

+Inspector General Horowitz's December 2019 report identified 17 "significant errors or omissions" in the FBI's FISA applications, though it found no evidence that political bias motivated the investigation's opening.
+The Columbia Journalism Review characterized the IG report as having "confirmed" the memo's "allegations of abuse," while Lawfare assessed that the memo "turns out to have been correct on important points" regarding FISA errors, though its claim that the investigation was politically motivated was not substantiated.

 Within Congress, anticipation of the release of the memo sparked controversy, mainly along political lines.
 House Republicans released the memo on February 2, 2018.

 Democrats on the House Intelligence Committee prepared a classified 10 page rebuttal of claims in the Nunes memo, which was initially blocked for release.
 After the Nunes memo was released to the public, the House Intelligence Committee voted unanimously to release the Democrats' memo.
 On February 9, Trump blocked release of the Democrats' memo, saying the committee should redact classified and sensitive material before releasing it to the public.
 A redacted version of the Democratic memo was ultimately released on February 24.